 Students in the professional program start with foundational courses which begin to develop their understanding of the complex nature of occupation.
-These comprise the first semester of the entry-level OTD program and are the Theoretical Foundations of Occupational Science and Occupational Therapy; Foundations of Occupation: Creativity, Craft and Activity Analysis; Foundations of Occupation: Kinesiology in Daily Life; Foundations of Occupation: Neuroscience in Daily Life; and Foundations of Occupation: Sensory Processing in Daily Life.
+These begin with the Theoretical Foundations of Occupational Science and Occupational Therapy; Foundations of Occupation: Creativity, Craft and Activity Analysis; Foundations of Occupation: Kinesiology in Daily Life; Foundations of Occupation: Neuroscience in Daily Life in the first semester of the entry-level OTD program; and Foundations of Occupation: Sensory Processing in Daily Life in the second semester.